wavenumber-eng/ascii-draw/STATUS.md

 - Grid overlay (toggle with G key)
 - Shadow rendering with ░ character
 - All colors via CSS variables for theming
+- Inline text editing with blinking cursor rendered on canvas

 ### File Operations
 - Save project as JSON (Ctrl+S)